-Most of Work Research Centre’s research activities are funded externally by the Academy of Finland, the Finnish Work Environment Fund and various ministries among others but also through the European Commission.
-Some of its projects are also financially supported by several companies, labour market organizations and local councils.
-Its current and future research include the following themes:
+Most of WRC’s research projects are funded externally by, for example, the Academy of Finland, the Finnish Work Environment Fund, various ministries and also the European Commission.
+Some of the projects are also financially supported by several companies, labour market organizations and local councils.
+Current research themes consist of the following:

 - Work, well-being and quality of life